tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 I struggled with my weight, gaining and losing and gaining again, for years.
 I managed to lose weight mostly by accident of circumstance in late high school and college, but it crept back during my early career due to bad eating habits and too much time at a desk.
 In early 2019, I was done letting my health be a non-priority.
 I'd read enough by then to know what I needed to do, and I set about making permanent changes to my lifestyle that persist to this day.
 Where I was once over 200 pounds, I now average 155.

 **Disclaimer**: This article shares everything I did—right and wrong—to get my weight where I want it and replace flab with muscle.
 I'm not a dietician, a personal trainer, nor a medical professional of any kind.
 What works for me may not work for you.
-This is only a personal account, which I hope will inspire people who find themselves in the same situation I was in.
+This is only a *personal* account, which I hope will inspire people who are in a situation similar to my own.

 {% include components/button-style-link, url: #too-long-didnt-read, text: "I don't want to read all this.
 Skip to the summary!" %}